BaronBalt/sleep-analyzer-app/README.md

 Check out the [user guide](https://vmiklos.hu/plees-tracker/) for plees-tracker for the original list of features, installation, and usage information.

+## Technical changes

+- Converted code to use MVVM-pattern.
+- Completely removed the DataModel singleton and made many new files to handle what DataModel did before.
+- All ViewModels now have factorys and use dependency injection

 ## Added feature(s)

 ### Analysis of sleeping environments sound level